 - Surgery (Shalya-chikitsa)

 - Treatment of diseases above the belly (Salakyam)

 - Pediatrics (Kaumarabhrtyam)

 - Aphrodisiacs (Vajikaranam)

-Hence, in total eight branches called the Ashtanga Ayurveda in the history of Ayurveda.
+Hence, in total, eight branches are called the Ashtanga Ayurveda in the history of Ayurveda.

 The Aim of Ayurveda

-The ultimate aim of Ayurveda is to give guidelines for the maintenance and promotion of health as well as for the prevention and treatment of diseases.
+The ultimate aim of Ayurveda is to give guidelines for the maintenance and promotion of health and the prevention and treatment of diseases.